iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 Before the upper paleolithic we almost went extinct (probably climate), probably with something like 10K left.
 But we didn't come up with a technological solution (climate is too complex), we had a sociocultural solution: broad trading relationships.

 **Way before the internet, culture connected brains together** for our most powerful problem-solving abilities. **You hang around with a lot of strangers.** That's a *hard thing*!
 And it's not obvious, other animals don't do that.
-So we start to develop rituals to enhance our ability to enter relations of trust with people you don&rsquo;t know directly: we shake hands, it shows there&rsquo;s no weapon, you can feel clammy hands.
-We developed *mindsight*, the ability to pick up on others&rsquo; mental states (even strangers).
+So we start to develop rituals to enhance our ability to enter relations of trust with people you don’t know directly: we shake hands, it shows there’s no weapon, you can feel clammy hands.
+We developed *mindsight*, the ability to pick up on others’ mental states (even strangers).

 The next type of ritual is to prove trust to our core group: there's this temptation now from the strangers (this is now in all our myths).
 Our initiation rituals often involved risk, danger, fear and pain.
 Why let them go through that?
 Makes them show they're really invested in the group.
 And to survive you have to change mentally to be *centered on the group*.